walkenho/walkenho.github.io/_posts/2023-04-14-excuse-me-streamlit-cloud-you-want-what.md

 So what are potential solutions here?
 At this point, [options are two](https://www.tor.com/2008/10/30/not-only-science-fiction-but-more-science-fictional-than-anything-else-rosemary-kirsteins-steerswoman-books/):

-1. Don't use Streamlit Cloud Community.
+1. Don't use Streamlit Cloud Community, but deploy your app somewhere else instead.

-   Deploy your app somewhere else instead.
     Free options include [Hugging Face Spaces](https://huggingface.co/spaces), where you can either directly deploy a Streamlit space or you can deploy a Docker container containing your Streamlit application (if you choose the latter, remember to re-route the port!).
 More about how to make this a smooth workflow in a post to come.

 2. Do use Streamlit Cloud Community, but create an additional GitHub account exclusively for your Streamlit deployments.

-    This is the option that Streamlit [recommends to its corporate users](https://discuss.streamlit.io/t/github-permissions-too-onerous/22094/2).
+    This is the option that Streamlit Developer Relations [recommends to its corporate users](https://discuss.streamlit.io/t/github-permissions-too-onerous/22094/2).
 In case you use your GitHub profile as a portfolio and therefore want to keep all of your projects together and associated to you, you can keep the development repository in your original repository and fork a copy from your deployment account, which you then proceed to deploy to Streamlit.

 Which one to prefer?
-Up to you really.
-Just not option 0.
-Just don't give Streamlit access to all your private GitHub repositories.
+They are both a little inconvenient, but in similar amounts, so up to you really.
+Just as long as you choose one of them and don't give Streamlit access to all your private GitHub repositories.